cvs-health/testaro/README.md

 ###### Continuum

 The `continuum` tool makes use of the files in the `continuum` directory.
 The tool inserts the contents of all three files into the page as scripts and then uses them to perform the tests.
+The files for this tool are included in the repository of Testaro instead of the tool package being only referenced as a dependency because the files are not published for automatic download.

+The files are used without modification, except for format modifications in the `continuum.conf.js` file.

 Level Access on 22 August 2022 granted authorization for the copying of the `AccessEngine.community.js` file insofar as necessary for allowing Continuum community edition tests to be included in Testaro.